Our Youth Development Strategy

 ETHM’s highly successful youth serving organization addresses these and other youth development needs that prepare students to move to life sufficiency:

-3) 75 Service Learning Hours (SLH) are earned by students upon graduation.
-Most SLH are earned through ETHM’s community outreach initiatives.
+2) An average of 75 Service Learning Hours (SLH) are earned by students upon graduation.
+Most SLH is earned through ETHM’s community outreach initiatives.

-4) 75% of our students participate in paid summer internships, summer enrichment programs, or participate in college bridge programs that correlate to their career choices.
+3) 75% of our students participate in ETHM summer internships, summer enrichment programs, or college bridge programs that correlate to their career choices.

-Major decisions made during FY2020/2021 that enhanced ETHM’s relevance and significance to BHS & to the community
+Major decisions made during FY 2022 that enhances ETHM’s relevance and significance to BHS & to the community

-2) Continue providing free tuition annually to each Pathways to Career Success (PTCS) Program participant.
-This year, the tuition cost per student-participant was $3,244 (based on total revenue through September 2021).
+1) Continue providing free tuition annually to each Pathways to Career Success (PTCS) Program participant.
+This year, the tuition cost per participant was $3,402.

 ** BHS Graduation & drop out data retrieved from: http://reportcard.msde.maryland.gov/Graphs/#/AtaGlance/Index/3/17/6/16/0208